Frame Capture and Live Analysis

-GPU Trace is a low-level profiler that can be used for developers to optimize applications for NVIDIA Turing Hardware.
+GPU Trace is a low-level profiler that can be used for developers to optimize applications.
 It runs on live applications and captures GPU Units' utilization throughout frame execution.
 The GPU Trace captured report may help to detect bottlenecks in the GPU Pipeline, as well as areas where your application is under utilizing the GPU.

 Dynamic Shader Editing

 Edit your shaders while running under Nsight, without having to rebuild your application.
 Perform functional experiments, measure performance of different variations on your shader, or change your visualization to help you debug problems.

 C++ Capture activity allows you to export an application frame as C++ code to be compiled and run as a self-contained application for later analysis, debugging, profiling, regression testing, and edit-and-compile experimentation.

 Pixel history enables the automatic detection of the draw, clear, and data-update events that contributed to the change in a pixel's value.
 In addition, pixel history can identify the fragments that failed to modify a particular texture target, allowing you to understand why a draw might be failing, such as whether you may have misconfigured API state in setting up your pipeline.